 The Everetts recruited trained principals and teachers through the Israel Sci-Tech Schools Network.
 They also paid for student transportation, provided many college scholarships and built both a library and a community center.

 Hatzor HaGlilit “is a whole different city now,” Everett said.
-“There are beautiful homes.
+“There are many more job opportunities.
+There are beautiful homes.
 There’s a McDonalds on the road to it.
 It’s clean.
 It’s altogether different.”

 “I wanted to advance the Arab situation in Israel,” she said.
-“We gave a lot of change over three years through the Joint Distribution Committee.
-I said, ‘Ask, don’t tell the (Israeli Druze and the Druze people in Syria) what they need.’ ”
+“We made a lot of change over three years through the Joint Distribution Committee.
+I said, ‘Ask, don’t tell the (Israeli Druze) what they need.’ ”

-“It’s not enough, just passing the exams to go to college,” Everett said. “… I don’t believe every number I see, so when I saw the test results, I said, ‘Don’t con me.’
+“Passing the exams to go to college was important,” Everett said. “… I don’t believe every number I see, so when I saw the good test results, I said, ‘Don’t con me.’
 But they were right.
 (The students) went from 40 percent passing to 70 percent.
 Women started little micro-enterprises.
 Mayors and principals were getting together.
 There are better schools.”

 In 1976, Everett was appointed to the board of trustees of the City University of New York.
 She remained on it for 23 years, combining her passion for education with her business acumen until she “aged out.”
 During her tenure, Everett convinced the CUNY board to divest of its tobacco stock.